What is a geisha? 芸者

 Explore a world of willows and flowers, a tinted world of mystery that originates in Kyoto.

-Geisha must master of several types of arts, that are generally traditional Japanese dances (including those involving a fan), singing, literature, poetry, flower arranging and the playing of traditional instruments.
+Geisha must master of several types of arts, which are generally traditional Japanese dances (including those involving a fan), singing, literature, poetry, flower arranging, and the playing of traditional instruments.
 In addition to entertaining through the arts, geisha are also skilled in the art of conversation and must have wide general knowledge.

 Geisha have long embodied the height of refinement and they are undoubtedly custodians of Japanese culture and traditions.
 Today, they are highly respected and their loyal customers still spend huge sums of money to enjoy their company, usually in ochaya, tea houses.
 Their loyal customers are mostly businessmen, politicians, or other wealthy individuals.
 Traditionally, all wealthy clients could seek a geisha's services as they wish, although they needed to be recommended to the house or introduced by an existing customer.
 This is more or less the case today, although some geisha have decided to dedicate some of their time to tourism, by conducting tea ceremonies or performing in shows for example.